mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/extensibility-api/extensibility-api-howtos/create-modal-webview.md

 weight: 7
 ---

-# Create a simple web view hosted inside a modal dialog
+## 1 Introduction

-In this tutorial we will be creating a new web view hosted inside a modal dialog.
-We will then open the modal from a new menu item.
+This how-to describes how you can create a new web view hosted inside a modal dialog.
+You will then open the modal from a new menu item.

 You can download a copy of this tutorial [here](https://github.com/mendix/ExtensionAPI-Samples)

-### Add a view model for your new modal
+## 2 Adding a View Model for Your New Modal

 It would take care of the messages and the overall lifecycle of the modal web view.